Thinking of going grey all over? Here's the expert guide.

 Embracing a natural grey might bring with it some texture changes.
 “Grey hair does tend to change the texture of your hair slightly but it will reflect your natural texture,” according to Niamh.
 “If you had silky, finer hair, it will more than likely stay similar, maybe drier.
 If you have curly or coarse hair it’s likely to get that little bit more coarse and dehydrated.”

 And if you can’t shake the worry it will age you?
 “Realistically, it’s an image change,” says Niamh.
 “Switching up your clothing and accessories can make it feel more youthful.
-Don’t forget – grey hair has been one of colour biggest trends for the past three years.”
+Don’t forget – grey hair has been one of colour’s biggest trends for the past few years.”

 This is an updated version of an article that originally appeared in the December 2018 issue of IMAGE Magazine.